ilovedii/cataloging-forum-question-retrieval/README.md

 ### 1. Generate Embeddings

-First, generate the embedding file from the cleaned reference QA dataset(have also uploded on github):
+The precomputed embedding file is included in this repository.
+If needed, users can regenerate it from the cleaned reference QA dataset using the following command:

 ```bash
 python3 scripts/export_cleanqa_embeddings.py \